 The leche flan is famous in Philippine celebrations such as fiestas, birthdays, Christmas, New Year, and other large family gatherings.
 Filipinos are known for having large families and love celebrations, so leche flan is always a staple dessert.
 Filipinos also love sweets.
 In fact, most of the Filipino recipes are sweetened.
 For example, if you’ve tasted the Filipino version of spaghetti at Jollibee, you’ll know what I’m talking about.
 I guess this love for sweets is what makes Filipino recipes unique and delicious.

 This unique dessert recipe was shared by my cousin who is from North Carolina.
-For this recipe, I used the Kitchenatics cooling and baking rack instead of a steamer.
-What I did was to pour 4 cups of water in the half sheet pan, set the rack on top, placed it in the oven, and preheat the oven to 350 F. This will work like a steamer and cook the flan with just the right temperature.
+For this recipe, I used the Kitchenatics baking rack with pan instead of a steamer.
+What I did was to pour 4 cups of water in the half sheet baking pan, set the roasting rack on top, placed it in the oven, and preheated the oven to 350 F. Using the baking rack with pan works like a steamer and cooks the flan with just the right temperature.
 Be careful not to overcook the flan.
 Otherwise, it’s gonna look like scrambled eggs.

 My son, Charles, is a little flan monster.
 He loves this dessert so much that he devours it right in the middle!